Last updated: 10/25/2018

 Nine more Gambling Addiction Facts

 - Gambling is a BILLION dollar industry.
-According to www.pbs.org, In America, gambling has become a $40 billion dollar a year industry.
+In America, gambling has become a $40 billion dollar a year industry.
 Las Vegas alone brings in close to 10 billion dollars a year from people gambling at their casinos and placing bets.

 - It has been estimated that around 80 percent of the US population has gambled in their lifetime.
 Gambling can be done in various different ways and therefore is easy for people to access.

-- According to www.masscumpulsivegambling.org, pathological gamblers are significantly more likely to have mental health disorders and/or substance use disorders.
+- Pathological gamblers are significantly more likely to have mental health disorders and/or substance use disorders.

-- According to www.masscumpulsivegambling.org, a research study found that 75% of gamblers had an alcohol disorder, 38% had a drug use disorder, and 60% were nicotine dependent.
+- A research study found that 75% of gamblers had an alcohol disorder, 38% had a drug use disorder, and 60% were nicotine dependent.

-- According to www.masscumpulsivegambling.org, a research study also found that 50% of gamblers had experienced a mood disorder, 41.3% had experienced an anxiety disorder, and 60.8% had experienced a personality disorder.
+- 50% of gamblers have experienced a mood disorder, 41.3% had experienced an anxiety disorder, and 60.8% had experienced a personality disorder.

 - Men are more likely to develop a gambling problem than women.